 Spread half of the batter in the bundt pan.
-Top with half of the cranberry sauce.
-Repeat layers.

-Bake for 50 to 60 minutes.
+Bake at 350ºF for 50 to 60 minutes.

 Test for doneness by inserting a skewer into the cake.
 When it comes out clean, the cake is done.

 Remove the cranberry coffee cake from the oven.
 Allow it to cool in the pan for 5 minutes.

-Dust with icing sugar until it looks like it’s had a light dusting of snow.
+Once cool, dust with icing sugar until it looks like it’s had a light dusting of snow.